Diabolocom-Research/HISI-interface/README.md

                         help='A custom threshold for MyCustomASR.')

 Then, in asr_factory, you can access these:
-Python

-# In asr_factory, when instantiating MyCustomASR:
+In asr_factory, when instantiating MyCustomASR:
         asr = MyCustomASR(
             # ... other args ...
             logfile=logfile,